zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/04-installing-liferay-on-tomcat.markdown

         />
     </Context>

 Your mail session is configured.
-Next, you'll make sure Liferay can access your mail session and database.
+Next, you'll make sure @product@ can access your mail session and database.

 ## Configuring Tomcat-managed Database and Mail Sessions [](id=configuring-tomcat-managed-database-and-mail-sessions)